nprapps/totebot2/README.md

 # Totebot

+**This project is no longer maintained.
+We have updated javascript dependencies due to github security warning but have not tested the actual impact of that measure on the app functionality.**

 Derived from the ubiquitous NPR tote bag, Totebot2 follows our conversations on HipChat and provides us with some ambient awareness.
 Also, humor.

 Additional thanks to the [Los Angeles Times Data Desk](http://datadesk.latimes.com/) and their [copyboy project](https://github.com/datadesk/copyboy).